Skip to main content

 This project uses the upstream sources, without patches.

-If, for any reasons, the docker builds need to be canceled, it is very likely that some processes will continue to run in the background.
+If, for any reason, the Docker builds need to be cancelled, it is very likely that some processes will continue to execute in the background.

-To completely terminate them, and ensure that docker runs from a clean slate, restart the docker daemons on all GNU/Linux machines:
+To completely terminate them, and ensure that Docker executes from a clean slate, restart the Docker daemons on all GNU/Linux machines:

 sudo systemctl restart docker